7th Annual Russ Wilson Essay Contest

 Submit your essay below or mail it to 75 Charter Oak Avenue 1-305 Hartford CT, 06106 (Attn: Essay Contest) by the submission deadline 6/15/23.

 See complete contest rules for official submission guidelines, eligibility and judging criteria.

-Contest begins at 12:01 am EST on May 2, 2022 and runs through 11:59 pm EST on June 15, 2022.
+Contest begins at 12:01 am EST on May 1, 2023 and runs through 11:59 pm EST on June 15, 2023.
 Submissions must be typed, double-spaced, and must not exceed 1,500 words.
 Essays exceeding this length or handwritten may not be considered.
-Microsoft Documents are preferred, however, we will also consider essays that are pasted into the body of the email submission.
-Be sure to include your name, address, and phone number in the body of the e-mail and on the attached essay itself.
+Microsoft Documents are preferred.
+Be sure to include your name, address, and phone number in the essay.

-Submissions can be emailed to firstname.lastname@example.org or mailed to 75 Charter Oak Avenue Hartford, CT 06106 Attn: Essay Contest Submission.
-Each e-mail submission will receive a return message verifying that the essay was received.
+Submissions can be entered HERE or mailed to 75 Charter Oak Avenue Hartford, CT 06106 Attn: Essay Contest Submission.
 Please be aware that due to the volume of submissions, we cannot send verification that we have received your specific submission by mail.
 All submitted essays must be original works of nonfiction.
 Void where prohibited by law.
 Entries will not be returned.